mondul/HiyaCFW-Helper/README.md

 ### _Linux:_
 * Python 3.6 or greater with the Tk library (I had to do `sudo apt-get install python3-tk -y` in my Ubuntu virtual machine, `sudo dnf install python3-tkinter` in Fedora, `sudo pacman -S tk` in Arch Linux).
 You might need to install the Python 3 distutils package also.
-* You will need to run the script as sudo in order to mount the decrypted NAND.

 ### _MacOS:_
 * Python 3.6 or greater, you can install it with one of these options: